legendarry24/Algorithms/README.md

 # Algorithms

-This repository contains solutions to solve problems on algorithms
+This repository contains solutions for solving problems on algorithms